 - The Yeatman Hotel - the terrace offers incredible views (stunning at sunset).
 Stick with wine/Port, skip the cocktails as they aren't great, and expect service to be slow.
 I only recommend this place if you're looking for the best views.
 Head elsewhere for a combination of good views, great service, and quality cocktails.

-- Angel's Share at Wow Porto - great views (through floor to ceiling windows) and a full cocktail, Port, and wine list.
-This is a great option for groups that have a variety of preferences or you're tired of Port.
+- Angel's Share at Wow Porto - great views (through floor-to-ceiling windows) and a full cocktail, Port, and wine list.
+This is a great option for groups who have a variety of preferences or are tired of Port.

 - Graham's Port Lodge - beautiful terrace with views.